Polymerization of Organic Compounds

 Introduction

-Polymerization is a chemical process that involves the joining of multiple monomers to form a larger molecule called a polymer.
+Polymerization is a chemical process involving the joining of multiple monomers to form a larger molecule called a polymer.
 Polymers are found in a wide variety of everyday materials, such as plastics, rubber, and fibers.
 The process of polymerization can be used to create polymers with a wide range of properties, tailored to specific applications.

 Basic Concepts